Graduate Teaching Assistant (GTA)

 (For a description of the responsibilities associate with this role, please see SOD Production Roles & Responsibilities.)

-Assignments for serving as a rehearsal assistant will typically count as 4 hours of workload.
-For SOD productions, a typical rehearsal period is approximately 5 weeks with up to 15 hours of rehearsal time per week, resulting in potentially 45 hours of time invested in rehearsal.
-The 4 hours of workload means that GTAs may be expected to work up to 60 hours.
+Assignments for serving as a Rehearsal Assistant will typically count as 4 hours of workload.
+For SOD concerts, a typical rehearsal period is approximately 5 weeks with up to 15 hours of rehearsal time per week, resulting in potentially 45 hours of time invested in rehearsal.
+The 4 hours of workload means that GTAs may be expected to work up to a total of 60 hours.
 While not all production assignments may require the full amount of time in rehearsal, this workload also reflects the additional time devoted to prep and other production expectations, such as production meetings, meetings with designers, concert attendance, and teaching warm-up classes for concerts.

-This policy went into effect beginning with the Fall 2024 semester.
+This policy went into effect beginning Fall 2024 semester.